-The Power of HumilityBy Darren Murch April 15, 2019
+The Power of HumilityBy Darren Murch OAM May 14, 2019

 Humility is not a likely response when recalling the qualities of a leader.
 This is especially the case in the military when leaders are tasked with challenging missions that are often time-critical, have limited resources and can require leaders to act decisively.
 However, humility may be a leader’s competitive advantage when drawing upon the soldiers’ spirit and determination.
 This essay will examine what humility is and introduce the view that it is an elusive attribute.
 Finally, the paper will highlight the power that a humble leader can access in the changing leadership environment.

 What is a humble leader?

 After analysis of historical accounts of humility, Devenish-Meares (2016) draws the conclusion that humility a force-enhancer.
 He reviewed the theological, philosophical and social psychology origins and determined ‘humility [as] a leader’s choice to stand back and make sense of reality’.
 This phrase alone does not provide a clear description of what a humble leader is but reinforces the essential need for a leader to consciously be humble.
 Morris, Brotheridge, and Urbanski (2005) capture ancient Greek philosophy and early Buddhist and Taoist teachings that see humility as a search for excellence in behavior.
 These ancient and religious philosophers saw humility as a virtue that could lead to excellence and form a path less concerned with one’s self but one that connects with a greater good.
 In a military context, a humble leader must have foremost concern for the officers and soldiers he or she leads.
 Doty and Gerdes (2000) highlight the positive outcomes of humility where military leaders can confidently engender trust, loyalty and collaborative effort to achieve superior results.

 With this said, With this said, how can humility be recognized?